-Sirloin Steak with a simple mushroom, shallot and Madiera sauce.
+Sirloin steak with mushroom sauce, shallot and a touch of Madiera.
 A beautiful main course for an intimate dinner for two or for a special meal with friends and family.

 This steak dish is one that my husband loves me to cook.
 He not keen on mushrooms as a rule, but will happily eat them in this sauce aside a nice medium rare steak.
 Although this recipe is for two people it can be easily multiplied to feed a larger gathering of family and friends.